Radiy Khabirov: Family

-Radiy Faritovich Khabirov has two daughters Svetlana and Rita from his first marriage with Larisa Lukyanova.
+Khabirov has two daughters, Svetlana and Rita, from his first marriage with Larisa Lukyanova.
+His daughter Svetlana lives in Austria, while Rita lives in the United Kingdom.
 His second wife is Karine Habirova with whom he has two children, Farit and Timer.

 Sanctions

-On July 2022, Khabirov was sanctioned by the British government, after his open support for the 2022 Russian invasion of Ukraine.
+In July 2022, Khabirov was sanctioned by the British government, after his open support for the 2022 Russian invasion of Ukraine.